Solidago velutina: Description

 Solidago velutina has a basal rosette of leaves that are still present at flowering time.
 The leaves get progressively smaller higher up on the stem.
 Each leaf has three prominent veins running from the base to near the tip.
 One plant can produce as many as 500 small yellow flower heads in a large, branching array at the top of the plant.

+Galls

+This species is host to the following insect induced galls: